Rate-A-Queen: Reception and recognition

 Reviews noted the Rate-A-Queen ranking format as a triangle-shaped parody of The Circle.
 Kevin O'Keeffe of Xtra Magazine opined, "I don't mind the more languid start to the season, but I do wonder why they didn't just keep the incredibly successful premiere format from Season 15."
+Out magazine's Bernardo Sim called the Rate-A-Queen twist "draggy and fun".
 Gay Times included Mirage in a 2024 list of the seventeen best talent show performances on Drag Race to date.